Back to blog

 • Cross-border subscriptions.
 A user in Lagos subscribes to a service in San Francisco.
 No currency conversion.
 No international card fees.
 Just USDC on Stellar.

-We are building the Stripe of Stellar.
+We are building the billing layer that Stellar has been missing.
 The infrastructure is ready.
-The subscription layer was the missing piece.
+The subscription primitive was the missing piece.

 Now it exists.